-Both the S Typ 007 and the LX100 are recent models that are part of the current product line-up.
-The S Typ 007 replaced the earlier Leica S Typ 006, while the LX100 does not have a direct predecessor.
+The LX100 is a recent model that features in the current product line-up of Panasonic.
+In contrast, the S Typ 007 has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the S Typ 007 was succeeded by the Leica S3.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica and Panasonic websites.

 So what is the bottom line?
 Is there a clear favorite between the Leica S Typ 007 and the Panasonic LX100?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.